activefrequency/pyavatax/README.md

-PyAvalara
+PyAvaTax
 =======

-PyAvalara is a python library for easily integrating Avalara’s RESTful Tax API Service.
+PyAvaTax is a python library for easily integrating Avalara’s RESTful AvaTax API Service.
 You will need an account with Avalara (They have free trials)

-Avalara expects a JSON (or XML) POST to their tax/get/ URI like this
+AvaTax expects a JSON (or XML) POST to their tax/get/ URI like this

     {
         "DocDate": "2012-10-24",